Insights into the physics of neutron star interiors from pulsar glitches: Two-fluid equations and mutual friction

-It is also worth mentioning that in the inner crust the complication induced by the \emph{chemical gauge} problem (i.e., the problem of defining which neutrons can be considered to be free, in the sense that they are not bounded into the lattice clusters, see \citep{carter_macro_2006}) demands a more general treatment than the one outlined above: in addition to the Magnus and the drag forces in \eqref{rollino} also other contributions should be included in the vortex equation of motion in order to ensure that the final hydrodynamic theory is well behaved under redefinitions of the effective density of free neutrons \citep{GAVASSINO_iordanskii}. \\ \\ \emph{Magnus, drag and pinning forces -} If vortices are immersed in a non-homogeneous medium, then their interaction with the substrate must be taken into account.
+\emph{\textbf{Magnus, drag and pinning forces} -} If vortices are immersed in a non-homogeneous medium, then their interaction with the substrate must be taken into account.
 The vortex creep model of \citet{Alpar1984a} deals with this problem by assuming that the dependence of the jump rate from one pinning center to another one is given by the typical Arrhenius formula, where the activation energy for the jump is corrected by the presence of the background superfluid flow.
-This makes $\mathbf{F}_{n}$ nonliner in the velocity lag \citep{guerci_2017MNRAS}.
+This makes $\mathbf{F}_{n}$ nonlinear in the velocity lag \cite{guerci_2017MNRAS,celora2020MNRAS}.
+Moreover, the simple model defined by \eqref{rollino} is valid for \emph{locally} straight and parallel vortices: the fact that vortices can bend in the fluid element -- because of excitations or due to the interactions with the crustal impurities \cite{link2009,Wlazlowski2016} -- should also be taken into account in more realistic extensions of the model.

-In fact, when an additional pinning force is included in equation \eqref{rollino} for the motion for the vortices (as done in, e.g., \citep{sedrakianRepinning,link2009,haskell15}), the $\mathcal{B}$ coefficients are not constant anymore.
+When an additional pinning force is included in equation \eqref{rollino} for the motion for the vortices (as done in, e.g., \cite{sedrakianRepinning,link2009,haskell15,Wlazlowski2016}), the $\mathcal{B}$ coefficients are not constant anymore, giving rise to a nonlinear force even if $\mathcal{R}$ is an assigned constant parameter \cite{antonelli2020MNRAS}.
 For small $\mathbf{v}_{np}$ the parameter $\mathcal{B}_d$ is highly suppressed, while $\mathcal{B}_c\approx 1$.
 When the lag reaches a certain value (dependent on the details of the pinning landscape), the vortices start to move and $\mathcal{B}_d$ tends to grow.
-For very high values of the lag, the pinning interaction will be just a small correction to the Magnus and drag forces, so that we can expect that the linear regime in \eqref{eq:BcBd} is eventually recovered for very high values of the lag (remember, however, that the parameter $\mathcal{R}$ may not be constant in the first place).
+For very high values of the lag, the pinning interaction will be just a small correction to the Magnus and drag forces, so we can expect that the linear regime in \eqref{eq:BcBd} is eventually recovered for very high values of the lag (remember, however, that the parameter $\mathcal{R}$ may not be constant in the first place).